whitebelyash/MoltenVK-RDR2/README.md

 Compile with Metal Private API enabled and use the `wine@devel` package from homebrew - don't forget to replace the MoltenVK dylib.

 why? for fun
-upstream? no, R* engineers should fix spec violations instead - they're not present on DX12 backend ~~(or being hidden by vkd3d)~~ does D3D12 even have a `TILING_LINEAR` equivalent?7
+upstream? no, R* engineers should fix spec violations instead.

 Performance is similar or same as with official GPTK tool.